g3rb3n/RelayThing/README.md

-# WeightThing
+# RelayThing
-A HX711 thing for weighing things.
+A relay thing for switching electric devices on and off.